drcege/Assembly/README.md

 ========

 * BUPT
-* Microcomputer Principle and Interface Technology (微机原理与接口技术)
+* Microcomputer Principle and Interface Technology
 * A simple 8086 assembly program